 The Alternative M.Ed.
-(Class A Certification) consists of 42-45 semester hours with the following breakdown: 7 three-hour core courses (21 hours total); 2 eight-week internship placements in the specific discipline (9 hours); and 18-21 hours of content specific courses.
+(Class A Certification) consists of 42-45 semester hours with the following breakdown: 6 three-hour core courses (18 hours total); 1 sixteen week internship in the specific discipline (6 hours); and 18-21 hours of content specific courses.

 The Alternative Certification may be obtained in Elementary Education and the following Secondary Education fields: Biology, English Language Arts, Mathematics, Physical Education (P-12), and History.
 In addition to the full semester of Internship for the Alternative A Certification, field experience hours are built into required education courses within the Teacher Education Program.